 Get Candid Footage at Golden Hour Golden hour is the time when the sun is setting and creates a gorgeous glow in the sky.
 It’s the best time to capture photo and video.
 Even if you’ve gotten photos and video earlier, make a point to get some more during golden hour.

 Join Your Guests For Cocktail Hour One of the other big benefits of doing a first look is that you can get your wedding party photos out of the way leaving just the candid shots for after the ceremony.
 Because of the extra time, you can mingle with your guests before the reception.
 Once the reception starts it’s not as easy to get quality one on one time with your guests, so this is the best time to do so.
 It also makes for some great shots!

-Light The Dance Floor This is something you want to make sure your video team does.
+Light The Dance Floor These next two wedding tips are more for your video team, so you’ll want to be sure they do this.
 A dim reception room is not going to do you any favors in getting you great introductions, speeches, and dancing footage.
 A couple of well positioned lights will make a massive difference in getting cinematic, well exposed footage.

 Use a Mic Stand For Speeches Much like the last point, this is on the videographer or DJ to supply, but definitely use it for the toast makers.
 We can set up the most beautiful lighting, but if the person giving the speech starts wandering around, they walk right back into the darkened abyss.
 It’s also harder for the video team to keep them in focus and framed correctly, especially if they turn their back to the cameras.
 A mic stand not only keeps the speaker in place, it allows them to not worry about holding the mic.
 This frees up their hands to hold their speech and drink.